KCJK

-KCJK (105.1 FM, branded as "105.1 The X") is radio station licensed to Garden City, Missouri.
-Owned by Cumulus Media, it broadcasts an active rock format serving the Kansas City area.
+KCJK (105.1 FM, "Power 105.1") is radio station licensed to Garden City, Missouri.
+Owned by Cumulus Media, it broadcasts an urban contemporary music format serving the Kansas City area.
 The station's studios are located in Overland Park, Kansas, while its transmitter is located in Independence, Missouri.

 History

 e105

 105.1 was originally the frequency for KKJO-FM in St. Joseph, which is now at the frequency of 105.5.
-KFME ("e105"), with its 1980s hits/Hot AC-hybrid format, debuted at 2 p.m. on June 18, 2001, with "You Get What You Give" by the New Radicals being the first song played.
+KFME ("e105"), with its 1980s hits/hot AC-hybrid format, debuted at 2 p.m. on June 18, 2001, with "You Get What You Give" by the New Radicals being the first song played.
 The station was initially owned by Jesscom and Susquehanna Broadcasting as part of a joint ownership venture.
 The station was re-licensed to Garden City, Missouri (south of Kansas City).
 The station had modest results and earned an NAB Crystal Award for Public Service.